KILPZzz/Read/README.md

 ---

-## 🛠️ Ferramentas e IDEs que Já Usei
+## 🛠️ Tools and IDEs that i worked with:

 <table>
   <tr>